uol-arcade/research-arcade-unity-sdk/README.md

 ```

 Notice that the full namespace is qualified in invokation here, this is to eliminate ambiguity between `UnityEngine.UI.Navigation` and `ResearchArcade.Navigation`.

+## A final note
+As a final note, please refer to the development guide for further guidance and how to contact us if you get into trouble with the SDK.
+You can also raise a issue on the issues page and we will check it out.
+Finally, if you are looking to import the research arcade logo into your game, you can download large media assets from [here](https://socstech.support/media/logos/ra-media-assets.zip).